 Project Description

 Additional community benefits include proper management of water quality, maintaining communities involved through public participations, helping with resources for community use, and access to special routes.
-The projects expects to have biodiversity benefits such as serving as a buffer zone and biological corridor for the natural forests and areas of High Conservation Value, avoided deforestation, sustainable management to reduce chemical inputs, positive impacts on the environment (such as improve degraded soil, restore water recharge and mitigate wind effects) given the change from pasture to natural rubber tree plantations, and the project will also have an aesthetic positive impact on the landscape.
+Biodiversity benefits include serving as a buffer zone and biological corridor for natural forests and areas of High Conservation Value, avoided deforestation, sustainable management to reduce chemical inputs, and positive environmental impacts such as improved degraded soil, restored water recharge, and mitigated wind effects.

 Anti-Discrimination Assurance